-Note: Any student who willingly participates in a fight or purposely incites a fight at school will be suspended from school.
+Note: Any student who willingly participates in a fight or purposely incites a fight at school may be suspended from school.
 If a student is provoked or assaulted, he/she should make every effort to retreat from the situation and seek help from staff.

-All Offenses: 2- to 10-day suspension.
+All Offenses: Saturday school or suspension.
 Additionally, OHS administrators may recommend expulsion for extreme cases.

 The Oregon Police Department may also be notified.

-\Using "fighting" words or actions with the intent of starting a fight may also be grounds for suspension.
+Using "fighting" words or actions with the intent of starting a fight may also be grounds for suspension.